 This was my first serious camera.
 Acquired in the early 1960s this was, at the time the cheapest 35mm singles lens reflex.

 Made by VEB Pentacon in the DDR (East Germany) this camera was quite basic, although I think it was fitted with an instant return mirror, differentiating it from the Practica IV.
 Speeds were 1/2-1/500 +B, and the lens fitted was a Meyer Domiplan which I described as having the resolution of the bottom of a beer bottle (I couldn’t afford the better Zeiss Jena Tessar, also 50mm F2.8).

 1964 Miranda Fm

-This purchase was inspired by a test report in the AP (Amateur Photographer) by Victor Blackman who praised this camera, particularly the quality of the f1.9 50mm lens.
+This purchase was inspired by a test report in the AP (Amateur Photographer) by Neville Maude who praised this camera, particularly the quality of the f1.9 50mm lens.
 I ordered a black one through my father’s firm, but due to some error I received this Fm with a built in Cd exposure meter which actually proved useful.
 Dixons bought the name and remaining stock of these when the company closed down and I was able to buy some accessories at a low price.
 The quality didn’t disappoint – I took all my Paris street photos with this camera.

 1980 Pentax MX

 This was my last film camera, and what a beauty it was!
 I bought it in October 1982 from Rother Cameras in London’s famous Tottenham Court Road (for the princely sum of £129.95).
 At the time it was one of the smallest full frame 35mm SLRs, and I used it for many years until going digital.
 I invested in a 24mm Pentax lens which was superb and a very useful focal length to have.
 Sadly it was all sold on ebay to cover the cost of my first DSLR.
 Black ones are quite rare and go for at least £200+ on eBay these days.